-We now pass to the discussion of the relation between the differential equations and the main theme of the book - transformations of the plane.
+We now discuss of the relation between the differential equations and the main theme of the book - transformations of the plane.

 It turns out that in various methods of finding solutions of differential equations a crucial role is played by changes of variables.
-If we pass from variables x, y to new variables u, v according to some formulas then the equation y' = f(x, y) transforms to another equation where the prime means the derivative over u, not x.
-If it turns out that in this equation variables separate, then we can solve it and then, using formulas 60, return to the initial variables x, y and obtain the solution of the initial equation.
+If we pass from variables x, y to new variables u, v according to some formulas then the equation y' = f(x, y) transforms to another equation where the prime means the derivative with respect to u, not x.
+If it turns out that in this equation variables separate, then we can solve it and then, using (60), return to the initial variables x, y and obtain the solution of the initial equation.

-(60) $$\begin{cases} u = \varphi(x, y), \\ v = \psi(x, y), \end{cases}$$
+(60) $$\begin{cases} u = \varphi(x,y), \\ v = \psi(x,y), \end{cases}$$